Domterion/jeeves/PLANNING.md

 the manager now binds to `onReady()` and automatically registers commands on ready!

 now the command handler has a name, Commander! slash command support is almost done and soon to handling interactions now the command handler has a name, Commander! slash command support is almost done and soon to handling message components 😋

+...prepare for loose thoughts about message components!

+basically when you "build" a component, say a button, it will register it with its `CustomID` to a group of listeners that will point back to the component